L – Arginine

 - Allergic response.

-- Airway inflammation or worsening of asthma symptoms.
+- Airway physical strain or worsening of asthma concerns.

 Is L Arginine a fat burner?